Canopy Growth has sold off it’s Aldergrove and Delta cannabis growing facilities for a fraction of what it paid to buy them.

 In a Feb.
 9 filing with the United States Securities and Exchange Commission signed by Chief Executive Officer David Klein and Chief Financial Officer Michael Lee, the Ontario-based company said it completed the sale of the two B.C. facilities in December and January respectively for $40.7 million.

 In the report the company said it was recording $400 million in “asset impairment and restructuring costs” as well as a “write-down of inventory in the amount of $15.6 million.”

 In March 2020, the company had announced the shuttering of both facilities, putting 500 people out of work.

-In Aldergrove, the 1.3 million sq. ft. marijuana greenhouse complex on 4th Avenue near 264th Street generated many complaints from local residents about the odour and the noise from the former vegetable hothouses, which had been converted to marijuana production.
+In Aldergrove, the 1.3 million sq. ft. greenhouse complex on 4th Avenue near 264th Street generated many complaints from local residents about the odour and the noise from the former vegetable hothouses, which had been converted to cannabis production.

 They won the support of then-Langley East MLA Rich Coleman, in arguing their case to government.

 In November, the idled Delta greenhouse suffered extensive damage in a two-alarm fire.